The Beekeeper (album): Background

 The Beekeeper features prominent use of the Hammond B-3 organ.

 After the release of the covers album Strange Little Girls in 2001, Amos left Atlantic Records for Epic to release Scarlet's Walk.
 A primary motivation for the label switch was the company's president Polly Anthony.
 Amos felt Anthony would commit to promoting her work properly, something she felt Atlantic had not done with her recent releases.
 However, with Anthony's resignation in 2003 and Epic's merger with BMG Entertainment, she ended up in a similarly frustrating position.

-Like many of Amos' releases throughout the 2000s, The Beekeeper is a concept album.
+Like many of Amos's releases throughout the 2000s, The Beekeeper is a concept album.
 Alongside the inspiration from beekeeping, female spirituality and the experiences of women in Christianity play a large role, particularly in songs such as "Original Sinsuality" and "Marys of the Sea".
 Songs from the album are separated into six different "gardens", detailed in the limited edition booklet: "roses and thorns", "herbs and elixirs", "the greenhouse", "the desert garden", "the orchard", and "the rock garden".

 During the writing of the album, Amos was concurrently writing her first book, Piece by Piece with journalist Ann Powers, which goes into detail about the background of many tracks appearing on The Beekeeper along with other songs from her discography.

 Recording

-The Beekeeper was recorded throughout 2004 at Martian Engineering Studios in Cornwall, England, with the mixing handled by Amos' husband Mark Hawley and Marcel van Limbeek.
+The Beekeeper was recorded throughout 2004 at Martian Engineering Studios in Cornwall, England, with the mixing handled by Amos's husband Mark Hawley and Marcel van Limbeek.
 The album was self-produced.
 In addition to Chamberlain, Evans, and Aladdin, the London Community Gospel Choir appears on the tracks "Sweet the Sting", "Mother Revolution", "Witness", and "Hoochie Woman".

 Special emphasis was put on recording the tracks live in lieu of recording various parts separately and using overdubs.
-In some instances, multiple keyboard instruments would be recorded within the same take; the piano stool was positioned in between Amos' piano and Hammond organ, allowing her to switch between the two without the need for separate takes.
+In some instances, multiple keyboard instruments would be recorded within the same take; the piano stool was positioned in between Amos's piano and Hammond organ, allowing her to switch between the two without the need for separate takes.